bernieplug/eepelican/content/blog/reasons-go-global.md

 Well, to start, one way a business can grow is by focusing on one or two of their most popular products, allowing you to attract more and more customers through narrow but profitable channels.
 Obviously, this only works if you already have a very popular item.

 In reality, not all of us are lucky enough to be blessed with one super-hot item.
-Alternatively, you could go wide - offer more products.
+Alternatively, you could go wide—offer more products.
 Lay a bigger net, so to speak, and hope that a breadth of different customers comes your way.
 This can be an effective strategy because you do have some leverage as an existing seller.
 However, the competitiveness of the US market always makes it difficult to get new products going, especially in categories different from your original approach.

 Here’s the third option, which everyone saw coming: going global.

 Expanding into global markets is an extremely powerful growth option that many local Amazon merchants don’t consider at first.
-It makes sense to think locally when you’re first starting out your Amazon business - just getting your foot in the door of one market is enough work.
+It makes sense to think locally when you’re first starting out your Amazon business—just getting your foot in the door of one market is enough work.
 You may have also thought about it once you had achieved a more comfortable standing in the marketplace, but thought it too daunting a task.

 Thankfully, going global is much easier than it appears at first glance, especially on Amazon.
 If you’re looking for an interesting and high-potential way to grow your business, you should definitely give global diversification a look.
 Here’s why.